-You know fall has arrived when the evenings begin to cool down yet the days are still sunny with mild temps.
+You know fall has arrived when the evenings begin to cool down yet the days are still sunny with mild temperatures.
 The show of colors as the leaves begin to die off is a visual reminder of the slower pace to come.
 The fall foliage in the Ozark Mountains is especially spectacular, making it a great time to take a fall getaway to Eureka Springs, Arkansas.
 The colors peak in late October and early November, so plan a getaway then to catch the foliage at its full splendor.
 The weather is at its peak then, too, with cooler days for walking around downtown or getting out for hiking and biking.

-Fall is a great time to explore outdoors, and Eureka Springs offers a bounty of activities to get you outside to view the fall splash of colors.
+Fall is a great time to explore the outdoors, and Eureka Springs offers a bounty of activities to get you outside to view the fall splash of colors.

 Whether you prefer to see the fall foliage by foot or cycle, there are several hiking and biking trails designed to get you outdoors.

 For an easy walking or biking loop, take the Harmon Park Loop Trail, which travels 1.4 miles through Harmon Park, Spring Garden, and the historic neighborhood of Upper Spring Street.

 The Historic Lake Leatherwood City Park is a 1,610-acre park with more than 25 miles of hiking and biking trails that surround a spring-fed lake.
 There’s also kayaking and other water sports, camping, cabins, and a marina at the park.

 Black Bass City Park is a newer hiking and lake destination in Eureka Springs.
 There are 2miles of trails, including a half-mile wheelchair-accessible trail.
 Just minutes from downtown, you’ll feel as if you’ve gone backcountry on this trail that encircles the lake.